-The Head of Academic Administration acts as the Disability Support Officer.
+Faculty member would act as the Disability Support Officer.
 Students who disclose a disability, Specific Learning Difficulty or long-term condition will be assessed by a Disability Needs Assessment Centre and recommended reasonable adjustments will be put in place by the College.
 The College building has been fully adapted for those with mobility needs.

-31. Quality management arrangements
+32. Quality management arrangements